Streaming Model Cascades for Semantic SQL: Problem Formulation

 Within each batch, both algorithms sample a subset of records for oracle evaluation.
 The per-batch sampling budget is $k_t = \lfloor \rho \cdot |B_t| \rfloor$ oracle calls, where $\rho \in (0, 1]$ is the \emph{budget fraction}.
 Sampled records receive oracle labels that serve dual purposes: they inform the algorithm's estimates, and they provide correct classifications for the sampled records themselves.

-Per-worker quality guarantees compose to global guarantees: since global precision (recall) is a weighted average of per-worker precisions (recalls), satisfying $\Pr[\text{Precision} \geq t_P] \geq 1 - \delta$ on every worker implies the same bound globally.
-When $W$ workers operate independently, a union bound yields a global failure probability of at most $W\delta$; setting $\delta = \delta_{\text{global}} / W$ recovers any desired global confidence level.
+Per-worker quality guarantees compose to a global guarantee on the same threshold $t_P$, with the confidence level degraded by a union bound.
+Both global precision and global recall are weighted averages of their per-worker counterparts, with weights given by per-worker positive predictions and per-worker positives respectively.
+As a result, $\text{Precision}_w \geq t_P$ holding deterministically for every worker implies global $\text{Precision} \geq t_P$, and likewise for recall.
+Probabilistically, if each of $W$ independent workers satisfies $\Pr[\text{Precision}_w \geq t_P] \geq 1 - \delta$, the union bound gives $\Pr[\text{global Precision} \geq t_P] \geq 1 - W\delta$.
+Setting $\delta = \delta_{\text{global}} / W$ at each worker therefore recovers any desired global confidence level.
 Appendix~\ref{app:dop} confirms empirically that quality remains stable as $W$ increases.